tlepple/data_origination_workshop/README.md

 #### Kafka Connect Observations:
 ---

-As you can see this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
+As you can see, this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
 This will become invaluable in our next workshop where we will set up the integration between this workshop and my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop).
 With the data it generates we will be able to pick up these CDC records and deliver them downsteam into our data lake.

 ---
 ---